 Barry Faulkner's US Racing Preview

-Barry hit 2-1 & 6-5 winners last time and has Tuesday's bets for Horseshoe Indianapolis, Presque Isle Downs & Thistledown - live on Sky Sports Racing from 9.14pm.
+Barry advised Tam Tam (2-1) on Saturday and he's back with Tuesday's US preview for Fort Erie, Horseshoe Indianapolis, & Thistledown - live on Sky Sports Racing from 5.50pm.

 Hopefully the analysis below will guide you to some profitable play but, whichever way you make your picks, good luck everyone!

-The Stateside Preview - Horseshoe Indianapolis, Presque Isle Downs, and Thistledown races for Tuesday 26th May 2026
+The Stateside Preview - Fort Erie, Horseshoe Indianapolis, and Thistledown races for Tuesday 30th June 2026

 Horseshoe Indianapolis 5 (9.14pm)